haoo04/JomExplore/README.md

 # JomExplore

 🎯 **JomExplore** is an Android application that leverages artificial intelligence and augmented reality to preserve Malaysia’s cultural heritage and promote sustainable tourism.
-It was developed as an MVP (Minimum Viable Product) within 48 hours for the **Digital Heritage and Tourism Hackathon**.

 ## 🏆 Core Features (MVP)